hemartin/runchickenrun-js13k/README.md

 Run Chicken Run is a JavaScript game that runs in the browser.
 You can play it [here](https://hemartin.github.io/runchickenrun-js13k/).

+## Game Description
+A chicken is lost in the woods.
+The fox is after it.
+Try to run from the fox as long as you can.
+Pick up yellow grains on the way.
+The more grains you pick up each round, the higher your multiplier gets.

 This game is an entry to the [2017 Js13kGames competition](http://2017.js13kgames.com/).
 For this, the game must be zipped into a zip file that is 13 kilobytes or less.
-The size of the zip file of this game is currently 9.7kB, including the favicon gif image.
+The size of the zip file is currently 9.7kB, including the favicon gif image.

 The underlying physics engine is [physicsplain](https://github.com/hemartin/physicsplain), a simple 2D physics library written in JavaScript.